Rosalie Filleul: Works and style

 Rosalie was famous for her beauty and brushstrokes.
 In 1780, she was hired to paint views of the estate, with an emphasis on its lush English-style gardens.
 Of these royal portraits, only a few survived the revolution.
-One of them was her most popular painting titled “The children of the comte d'Artois.”
-Among her paintings that did survive to present day, few are quite as charming as her pastel paintings of the Chateau de Chantilly gardens.
+One of them was her most popular painting, titled “The children of the comte d'Artois.”
+Among her paintings that did survive to present day, few are quite as charming as her pastel paintings of the Château de Chantilly gardens.
 Her paintings capture the simple, rustic yet beautiful English-style gardens that came into vogue among the French upper elite in the 1770s and 1780s.

 Filleul's works often revolved around the theme of children.
 She painted children sometimes playing around in a group and other times she painted them in a single portrait.
 She also painted one of the founding fathers of the United States, writer, politician, inventor etc. Benjamin Franklin.
 The portrait of Benjamin Franklin became one of her most liked and respected works.